KnowThePepper

 Peppers arrived in Korea via Portuguese traders around the late 16th century, likely through Japan following the Imjin War (1592-1598).
 Before that, Korean cuisine relied on black pepper, mustard, and ginger for heat.

-The adoption was rapid and transformative.
+The adoption was rapid and widely adopted.
 Within a century, red pepper had become central to Korean food culture, fundamentally reshaping dishes that had existed for centuries.
 Kimchi as most people recognize it today - bright red, fermented, fiery - only became possible after gochugaru entered the pantry.

 Korean farmers developed specific elongated pepper varieties suited to sun-drying, selecting for the sweet-smoky flavor profile now synonymous with the ingredient.
 The Korean pepper-growing tradition refined these varieties over generations, producing regional differences in heat and color that persist today.
 Gochugaru remains one of the most consumed spices in Korea by volume.